velocitatem/dontlectureme/README.md

 Paying attention to a ~3h lecture is difficult, especially with ADHD.
 What if, your computer does it for you?

-You might be thinking, "but that defeats the purpose of even being there", yes, yes it does, but some universities have mandatory attendance.
-In some cases, desperate times call for desperate measures.
+You might be thinking, "but that defeats the purpose of even being there", yes.

 ## Solution 💡
 1. You study the material before (You actually have to do this) and take notes.